wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 I know I promised a 2-part series but I'm going to extend this to 3-parts.
 This post was growing too large to cover everything.

+* Note: this post has been updated since it was originally written.
+If you were following along you should start from the beginning of this post as changes have been made to reflect the changes on Ember's master branch! *

 ## Part 2 - Building with Ember

 We need to start with something I forgot to setup in Part 1.
 Ember looks for templates in the `Ember.TEMPLATES` JavaScript object which is provided to us with the `handlebars_assets` gem we setup in Part 1.
 We just need to tell the gem to compile for Ember, do this in `config/initializers/handlebars_assets.rb`